 some lenders do not allow a deposit to be borrowed.
 You should consider this before participating in

 If you choose to use the services of StepLadder you will not be earning any interest or returns on the

 capital you lend.
 While you may receive your deposit funds more quickly than you would have

-otherwise you will miss out on any return that you may have been able to achieve using a savings or
+otherwise, you will miss out on any return that you may have been able to achieve using another investment product.

 may have an adverse impact on the costs and risk of your investment or result in you incurring